pakatagoh/pakatagoh.com/README.md

 I'm already flattered if you're reading this.

-I'll be even more flattered if you'd like to help amend any errors or contribute to certain posts.
+I'll be even more flattered if you'd like to help amend any errors or contribute.
 Just put up a PR or issue and I'll look through it! 🙏🏻

 ## Get In Touch